bxdoan/bxdoan/README.md

 <div align="center">

-> It’s not always possible to do what we want to do, but it’s important to believe in something before you actually do it.
+> In the middle of every difficulty lies opportunity.

-> — Might Guy —
+> — Albert Einstein —

 </div>